 First Day Access

-First Day Access converts physical course materials into instantly accessible, totally interactive and adaptive digital content, while drastically reducing the cost to students.
-The Rocker Shop has upgraded our textbook model to improve access and affordability with 21st century tools.
+First Day Access is a South Dakota Board of Regents adopted program.
+It converts physical course materials into instantly accessible, totally interactive and adaptive digital content, while drastically reducing the cost to students.
+Your instructor have submitted their course material requests and have elected to use this program.

 - Two Main Goals